Singularity Categories of B\"ackstr\"om Orders: The Representation Theory of B a ckstr o m Orders

-\begin{proposition} Let $I\in \inj \Lambda$ be an indecomposable Cohen-Macaulay $\Lambda$-module.
-Then the coradical $\corad I$ is the unique proper minimal overmodule of $I$. \end{proposition}
+In particular, $\corad I$ is the unique minimal overmodule of $I$ if $I\in\inj\Lambda$ is indecomposable. \begin{proof} Note that $\CM\Lambda$ is closed under submodules since $\dim R=1$.
+Then the statements follow from the fact that $\rad M$ is the intersection of all maximal submodule of $M$ and from Propositions \ref{prop:duality} and \ref{prop: overmodule}. \end{proof} \end{defprop}

-The following is the structure theorem of hereditary orders which is analogous to the structure theorem of finite dimensional semisimple algebras.
+The following is the structure theorem for hereditary orders which is analogous to Artin-Wedderburn theorem for finite dimensional semisimple algebras.

-\begin{theorem} The following statements hold. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item Let $D$ be a finite dimensional division $K$-algebra.
+\begin{theorem} \cite[Theorem 39.14]{Rei03} \cite[Theorem 1.7.1]{HN94} The following statements hold. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item Let $D$ be a finite dimensional division $K$-algebra.
 Then there exists a unique maximal $R$-order $\Delta$ in $D$.
 Moreover, $\Delta$ is local and a (non-commutative) PID. \item Let $D$ and $\Delta$ be as in {\rm{(1)}}.
 Then $M_n(\Delta)\subseteq M_n(D)$ is a maximal order in $M_n(D)$.
-If $\Lambda$ is another maximal order, then $\Lambda$ is conjugate to $M_n(D)$ by an invertible element in $M_n(D)$. \item Let $B$ be a simple algebra.
-Then there exists an identification $B=M_n(D)$ for some finite dimensional division $K$-algebra $D$ such that
+If $\Lambda$ is another maximal order, then $\Lambda$ is conjugate to $M_n(D)$ by an invertible element in $M_n(D)$. \item Assume that $\Lambda$ is a ring-indecomposable hereditary order, then $B:=\Lambda \otimes_R K$ is a simple $K$-algebra.
+Moreover, there exists an identification $B=M_n(D)$ for some finite dimensional division $K$-algebra $D$ such that

 where $n_1,n_2,\dots,n_r\geq 1$ and $\Delta$ is the unique maximal order in $D$. \end{enumerate} \end{theorem}